zouantchaw/zouantcha.com/data/authors/default.md

 Wiel Zouantcha is a programmer with a Blockchain and Frontend focus.

-He currently works at ethos, writing nft smart contracts for brands on different blockchains like Ethereum and Flow.
+He currently works at [ethos](https://www.ethosnft.com/), a digital assets platform where he writes nft smart contracts for brands on different blockchains like Ethereum and Flow.
+Previously, he worked as a Frontend Developer at [SaaSAlerts](https://saasalerts.com/), building security monitoring tools for Managed Service Providers(MSPs).